lgss/outsystems-to-slack/readme.md

 There's two parts,  a `deployments` lambda function which checks for new deployments and a `deployments-notify-slack` lambda function which sends a message to Slack.

+_Caveat_: Yes there's a whole heap of chaining of promises and alike and the code needs refactoring.
+Not proud but we'll rework it in time!

 ### Example flow
 <img src="./process.svg">